kosl/ihipp-examples/docs/week5.md

 7. Compiling the code

-OpenCL codes reside in *.c files (main code) and *.cl files (kernels).
-Compilers that can link to the OpenCL library (generally with the flag ```-lOpenCL```) can be used, e.g., gcc or nvcc.
+OpenCL codes reside in `*.c` files (main code) and `*.cl` files (kernels).
+Compilers that can link to the OpenCL library (generally with the flag `-lOpenCL`) can be used, e.g., `gcc` or `nvcc`.
 One should be aware that for running OpenCL codes on a GPU a Software Developer Kit (SDK) for it must be installed.
 For NVIDIA GPUs the installation of the CUDA SDK is generally enough and compiling can be done with:

 ```
 !nvcc -o vector_add_opencl vector_add_opencl.c -lOpenCL